I’m a Gastroenterologist, and Here’s Why ‘Nutritional Momentum’ Is so Important for Gut Health

 Really what Dr. Bulsiewicz wants to drive home the most is that the goal should be to eat a diet full of different types of plants.
 If you have an inkling it's because of their fiber content, you're right.
 (There's a reason why he called his book Fiber Fueled.)
 But Dr. Bulsiewicz says that because different types of plants (from fruits and vegetables to legumes, beans, and whole grains) all have their own unique antioxidants and phytonutrients, it's important to eat a range of different plant-based foods and not just zero in on the fiber count alone.

 Watch the video below for more tips on how to improve gut health through food:

 Are there times when nutritional momentum doesn't work?

-While the principle of nutritional momentum is a good rule of thumb to live (and eat) by in general, Dr. Bulsiewicz offers up one big caveat: It’s important to get any underlying health issues under control first.
-“It’s important for people to have a realistic expectation of what nutrition can do for the body.
-If you have a chronic illness, eating well will not automatically reverse the illness in its entirety,” he says.
-“Some people believe that if you eat a ‘perfect diet,’ you won’t experience any medical issues and that’s just not true.
-There’s still a place for 21st century health care.”
+While the principle of nutritional momentum is a good rule to live (and eat) by in general, Dr. Bulsiewicz offers up one big caveat: It's important to get any underlying health issues under control first.
+"It's important for people to have a realistic expectation of what nutrition can do for the body.
+If you have a chronic illness, eating well will not automatically reverse the illness in its entirety," he says.
+"Some people believe that if you eat a 'perfect diet,' you won't experience any medical issues and that's just not true.
+There's still a place for 21st century health care."